uozalp/k9s/README.md

       - TYPE
       - CLUSTER-IP
 ```

+### Context-Specific Views

+You can define different column layouts for the same resource type across different Kubernetes contexts using the `@context:` suffix.
+When you specify a context-specific view using the format `<resource>@context:<contextname>`, k9s will use that view only when connected to that specific context.

+**Matching Priority:**
+1. Context-specific view (e.g., `v1/pods@context:production`)
+2. Namespace-specific view (e.g., `v1/pods@default`)
+3. Generic view (e.g., `v1/pods`)

+This allows you to have different column layouts optimized for different environments while maintaining a fallback for contexts without specific views defined.

 > 🩻 NOTE: This is experimental and will most likely change as we iron this out!